-- (a) Once each year, SAHA must offer families the choice between a flat rent and an income-based rent.
+(a) Once each year, Opportunity Home must offer families the choice between a flat rent and an income-based rent.
 The family may not be offered this choice more than once a year.
-SAHA must document that flat rents were offered to families under the methods used to determine flat rents for SAHA. - (i) SAHA will offer a family the choice between flat and income-based rent upon admission and upon each subsequent biennial / triennial reexamination. - (b) SAHA must provide sufficient information for families to make an informed choice.
-This information must include SAHA's policy on switching from flat rent to income-based rent due to financial hardship and the dollar amount of the rent under each option. - (c) However, if the family chose the flat rent for the previous year SAHA is required to provide an income-based rent amount only in the year that a reexamination of income is conducted or if the family specifically requests it and submits updated income information.
+Opportunity Home must document that flat rents were offered to families under the methods used to determine flat rents for Opportunity Home.

+- (i) Opportunity Home will offer a family the choice between flat and income-based rent upon admission and upon each subsequent triennial reexamination. - (b) Opportunity Home must provide sufficient information for families to make an informed choice.
+This information must include Opportunity Home's policy on switching from flat rent to income-based rent due to financial hardship and the dollar amount of the rent under each option. - (c) However, if the family chose the flat rent for the previous year Opportunity Home is required to provide an income-based rent amount only in the year that a reexamination of income is conducted or if the family specifically requests it and submits updated income information.

-See Chapter 6 for SAHA's policies governing switching from flat rent to income-based rent due to hardship.
+See Chapter 6 for Opportunity Home's policies governing switching from flat rent to income-based rent due to hardship.

-9.1.F EFFECTIVE DATES
+9.1.F Effective Dates

-- (1) As part of the annual reexamination process, SAHA must make appropriate adjustments in the rent after consultation with the family and upon verification of the information [24 CFR 960.257(a)(1)]. - (a) In general, an increase in the tenant rent that results from an annual reexamination will take effect on the family's anniversary date, and the family will be notified at least 30 days in advance. - (i) If less than 30 days remain before the scheduled effective date, the increase will take effect on the first of the month following the end of the 30-day notice period. - (ii) If SAHA chooses to schedule an annual reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by SAHA, but will always allow for the 30-day notice period. - (iii) If the family causes a delay in processing the annual reexamination, increases in the tenant rent will be applied retroactively, to the scheduled effective date of the annual reexamination.
-The family will be responsible for any underpaid
+- (1) As part of the annual reexamination process, Opportunity Home must make appropriate adjustments in the rent after consultation with the family and upon verification of the information [24 CFR 960.257(a)(1)]. - (a) In general, an increase in the tenant rent that results from an annual reexamination will take effect on the family's anniversary date, and the family will be notified at least 30 days in advance. - (i) If less than 30 days remain before the scheduled effective date, the increase will take effect on the first of the month following the end of the 30-day notice period. - (ii) If Opportunity Home chooses to schedule an annual reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by Opportunity Home, but will always allow for the 30-day notice period. - (iii) If the family causes a delay in processing the annual reexamination, increases in the tenant rent will be applied retroactively, to the scheduled effective date of the annual reexamination.
+The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16. - (b) In general, a decrease in the tenant rent that results from an annual reexamination will take effect on the family's anniversary date.

-- rent and may be offered a repayment agreement in accordance with the policies in Chapter 16. - (b) In general, a decrease in the tenant rent that results from an annual reexamination will take effect on the family's anniversary date. - (i) If SAHA chooses to schedule an annual reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by SAHA. - (ii) If the family causes a delay in processing the annual reexamination, decreases in the tenant rent will be applied prospectively, from the first day of the month following completion of the reexamination processing. - (c) Delays in reexamination processing are considered to be caused by the family if the family fails to provide information requested by SAHA by the date specified, and this delay prevents SAHA from completing the reexamination as scheduled.
+- (i) If Opportunity Home chooses to schedule an annual reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by Opportunity Home. - (ii) If the family causes a delay in processing the annual reexamination, decreases in the tenant rent will be applied prospectively, from the first day of the month following completion of the reexamination processing. - (c) Delays in reexamination processing are considered to be caused by the family if the family fails to provide information requested by Opportunity Home by the date specified, and this delay prevents Opportunity Home from completing the reexamination as scheduled.

-9.2 REEXAMINATIONS FOR FAMILIES PAYING FLAT RENTS [24 CFR 960.257(2)]
+9.2 Reexaminations for Families Paying Flat Rents [24 CFR 960.257(2)]